zkochan/zkochan.github.io/_posts/2017-03-19-why-should-we-use-pnpm.md

 2. **offline mode.** pnpm saves all the downloaded package tarballs in a local registry mirror.
 It never makes requests when a package is available locally.
 With the `--offline` parameter, HTTP requests can be prohibited at all.
-3. **speed.** pnpm is not only faster than npm, it is faster than Yarn with cold cache, and _a lot faster_ than Yarn with hot cache.
+3. **speed.** pnpm is not only faster than npm, it is faster than Yarn.
+It is faster than Yarn both with cold and hot cache.
+Yarn copies files from cache whereas pnpm just links them from the global store.

 ## How is it possible?